Six-time Congress MLA Asha Kumari trailing in Dalhousie | Politics

 - India

-Six-time Congress MLA Asha Kumari is trailing in Himachal Pradesh's Dalhousie assembly seat with BJP candidate D S Thakur in the lead, according to the Election Commission.
+Six-time Congress MLA Asha Kumari is trailing in Himachal Pradesh's Dalhousie assembly seat with BJP candidate D S Thakur in the lead with a margin of by 7,191 votes, according to the Election Commission.
 Kumari is among the chief ministerial probables in case the Congress wins the assembly elections.
 Dalhousie in Chamba district shot into limelight after veteran Congress leader and former chief minister Virbhadra Singh's aide Harsh Mahajan joined the BJP and queered the pitch for arch rival Kumari, who is seeking re-election from the constituency.
 His support to Thakur was a boost for the BJP that is looking to come to power in the hill state again.

 Mahajan is the son of former Congress stalwart Des Raj Mahajan who was assembly speaker twice and had won from the Dalhousie constituency in 1967, 1972 and 1982.